rajeevgUCI/wasm-stdlib-hack/README.md

 Provides wasm implementations of C++ standard library functions.

-A pre-build memory module is in the dist folder.
+A pre-built memory module is in the dist folder.